 Kimberly Fletcher is an Air Force wife and homeschooling mother of eight.
-She the president and founder of Homemakers for America—a national, non-profit organization, designed for women, by women to help families create a foundation of liberty and virtue in their homes.
-Kimberly is also an author, columnist, and contributing writer with The Blaze.
+She the president and founder of Moms for America—a national, non-profit organization, designed for women, by women to help families create a foundation of liberty and virtue in their homes.
+Kimberly is also an author, columnist, and contributing writer with Townhall.

 On September 11, 2001, Kimberly's life was turned upside down when a passenger jet flew into the United States Pentagon where her husband was stationed.
 Later that day, when her husband returned home safely, Kimberly determined that she would do everything in her power to ensure that her children remained free.
 This determination led her to an intense study of American history and public policy and a desire to become actively involved in civic responsibility.